Shiva-gsk/SSL-admin-task/README.md

 ### Restricting SSH access to specific users

-When i researched about this i came to know that there are actually different ways, but yeah using firewall is a better one of all.
+When i researched about this I came to know that there are actually different ways, but yeah using firewall is a better one of all.

 IP are like two types Public and Private.
 We can eiter allow a public IP are a range of local IP using subnet.